aefarrell/aefarrell.github.io/_posts/2022-06-10-integrated_puff.md

 ## References

-+ <a name="ccps-1999">AIChE/CCPS</a>.
-1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
++ <a name="ccps-1999">AIChE/CCPS</a>. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers, 1999.
-+ <a name="lees-1996">Lees</a>, Frank P. 1996. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries, 2nd ed.* Oxford: Butterworth-Heinemann, 1996.